juangamella/gnies/README.md

 # GnIES Algorithm for Causal Discovery

-This is a python implementation of the GnIES algorithm from the paper [*"<TODO: Title>"*](<TODO: arxiv link>) by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.
+This repository contains a python implementation of the GnIES algorithm from the paper [*"<TODO: Title>"*](<TODO: arxiv link>) by Juan L. Gamella, Armeen Taeb, Christina Heinze-Deml and Peter Bühlmann.

 ### Installation